lightlyss/mooncell/README.md

 > A massive collection of photonic crystals within the Moon that comprises a giant supercomputer.

 ## Description
-A utility for basic lookup of Fate/Grand Order servants, currently only supporting interaction via Discord bot.
-Set your access `TOKEN` inside a `.env` file.
+A utility for basic lookup of Fate/Grand Order servants, supporting interaction via Discord bot.
+Set an access `TOKEN` inside a `.env` file.
 Queries are accepted via any message that mentions the bot user.
+Empty queries will be treated as a random summon request, mostly following standard rates of Saint Quartz banners.

+## Setup
 ```bash
 npm install
 npm start